chisophugis/lbd/source/funccall.rst

 Store outgoing arguments to stack frame
 ----------------------------------------

-:ref:`funccall_f2` depicted two steps to take care arguments passing.
+:num:`Figure #funccall-f2` depicted two steps to take care arguments passing.
 One is store outgoing arguments in caller function, and the other is load incoming arguments in callee function.
 We defined LowerFormalArguments() for **“load incoming arguments”** in callee